 As mentioned at the start of the article, a tattoo can take many different physical forms during the healing process, and some will just naturally look slightly more raised and bumpy as the skin around the tattoo begins to regenerate and recover.

-Whilst a tattoo is healing, it’s very difficult to try and predict whether these raised areas are temporary or permanent because the area is usually so red and inflamed at these early stages of a tattoos life.
+While a tattoo is still healing, it’s very difficult to try and predict whether these raised areas are temporary or permanent because the area is usually so red and inflamed at these early stages of a tattoo’s life.

 What you may self-diagnose as a horrible appearance-altering bump, could actually just be caused by a bit of skin irritation, or could even just be a little bit of swelling.

-These bumps on older tattoos are caused primarily by things such as heat rash from the sun (because your tattoo will always be very sensitive to sunlight and UV rays), and certain irritations and allergies that might develop, such as an allergy to the tattoo ink, which can sometimes actually take years to appear after getting a tattoo.
+These bumps on older tattoos are caused primarily by things such as heat rash from the sun, and certain allergies that might develop, such as an allergy to the tattoo ink, which can take years to initially appear after getting a tattoo.

 Lumpy, bumpy and raised tattoos are all common during (and sometimes slightly after) the tattoo healing process.
-They can also even appear on much older tattoos too.
+They can also even appear on much older tattoos.

-However, it’s very likely that these symptoms will probably go away on their own over the course of between a couple of days and a couple of weeks.
-Remember though, if you do become concerned about any raised bumps on your tattoo, and if they don’t disappear after a couple of weeks then seek medical advice.
+However, it’s very likely that these symptoms will go away on their own over the course of a couple of days to a couple of weeks.
+Remember, though, that if you do become concerned about any raised bumps on your tattoo, and if they don’t disappear after a couple of weeks, then seek advice just to be safe.
 Enjoy your ink.